 For public companies, inventory audits are required if the inventory is considered material.

-According to the AICPA Auditing Standards (AU-C Section 501, Audit Evidence — Specific Considerations for Selected Items, Paragraphs .11–.14), “If inventory is material to the financial statements, the auditor should obtain sufficient appropriate audit evidence regarding the existence and condition of inventory.”
+According to the AICPA Auditing Standards (AU-C Section 501, Audit Evidence — Specific Considerations for Selected Items, Paragraphs .11–.14), if inventory is material to a company’s financial statements, it must prove to an auditor that the inventory both exists and is in the described condition.

 The audit must be conducted by an independent, external, certified auditor at least once a year as a part of the overall financial statement audit.
 It serves to verify the inventory part of the book value of the company.